sycodes95/jobtrackr-2/README.md

 ## Goal

 I wanted to create a simple way to track job applications, and also view metrics and useful data visualizations in order to help the user see how effective their job hunting strategies really are.

+## Key Features

+- Track application status. ( No Response (Ghost), Interviews, Rejections, Offers )

+- Calendar chart to see how many applications you sent out each day.

+- Upcoming Interviews, Pending Offers are displayed on dashboard.

+- Data visualization using sankey diagram.

+- Other useful metrics to help you gauge your job hunting stragies' effectiveness.

 ## What I learned